-The hospitality sector has some unavoidable waste streams, ranging from food waste to rubbish left behind by hotel guests and other customers.
+Hotels, restaurants or pubs have some unavoidable waste streams, ranging from food waste to rubbish left behind by hotel guests and other customers.
 There are steps you can take, however, to ensure you give customers and staff everything they need to minimise landfill waste and maximise recycling.

 Waste legislation in the hospitality sector

 As a business operator, you must fulfil the same Duty of Care to handle waste correctly that applies to industrial, manufacturing and office-based businesses alike.

 This means any waste generated must be stored appropriately and in a way that ensures the safety of humans on the premises.

 In hospitality of course, you may be more likely to have members of the public on-site as customers and even as overnight guests,making it even more important to make sure you meet this Duty of Care in full.

 Your waste disposal strategy should ensure that you: